Ariana Nozeman: Professional life

 On June 30, 1655, the name of Ariana Nozeman was recorded for the first time in the Amsterdam theatre archives.
-The actress was paid 76,50 Dutch florins for 17 performances, which was higher than most of her male counterparts..
-Ariana was even paid more than her husband because she brought her own opulent costumes to the scene.
-Unlike Italy and France where women had already made their appearances on the public stage, women’s stage-roles in the Dutch Republic were still generally being played by men in the first half of the 17th century.
-The resignation of six actors at the Amsterdam Schouwburg (Theatre) may have led to Ariana Nozeman’s debut.
+The actress was paid 76,50 Dutch florins for 17 performances; she was even paid more than her husband as she brought her own opulent costumes to the scene.
+Unlike Italy and France, where women had already made their appearances on the public stage, women's stage-roles in the Dutch Republic were still generally being played by men in the first half of the 17th century.
+The resignation of six actors at the Amsterdam Schouwburg (Theatre) may have led to Ariana Nozeman's debut.

-Ariana Nozeman mostly played serious roles.
-She was the first actress who ever performed Badeloch in the historical play Gijsbrecht van Aemstel by Joost van den Vondel, one of Holland’s most famous poets of the 17th century.
-Ariana was rarely seen in farces or comical acts and she also sang.
-She is credited as the first ballet dancer in The Netherlands.
-She was often seen on stage together with her husband Gillis Nozeman either as a couple or as antagonists.
-Their daughter Maria Nozeman (born 1652) followed in her mother’s footsteps; she entered the stage at the age of six years.
+Nozeman mainly played serious roles.
+She was the first actress to perform Badeloch in the historical play Gijsbrecht van Aemstel by Joost van den Vondel, one of Holland's most famous poets of the 17th century.
+She was rarely seen in farces or comical acts and she also sang.
+She is also credited as being the first ballet dancer in The Netherlands.
+She was often seen on stage together with her husband either as a couple or as antagonists.
+Their daughter Maria Nozeman (born 1652) followed in her mother's footsteps, entering the stage at the age of six years.
 The Nozemans supplemented their theatre incomes by running an inn called The Camel on one of Amsterdam's canals.

 Calvinist opposition

-By putting herself on public show, Ariana Nozeman would surely not have had the approval of the stern Dutch Reformed Church.
-Simon Schama in The Embarrassment of Riches says: “In 1655 the first actress appeared in the Amsterdam theater, strengthening the clergy’s view that it was the sink of the vilest iniquity.
+By putting herself on public show, Nozeman faced the disapproval of the stern Dutch Reformed Church.
+Simon Schama in The Embarrassment of Riches notes: “In 1655 the first actress appeared in the Amsterdam theater, strengthening the clergy’s view that it was the sink of the vilest iniquity.
 But Adriana Nozeman went on to make an illustrious career there nonetheless”.
 The Netherlands, in spite of its Calvinist character, was a secular society and Amsterdam, the capital of the Dutch Republic, was known for its free and tolerant climate.
-Banned philosophers such as Locke and Descartes had their works published in the city, and Pornography was printed here as well.
+Banned philosophers such as Locke and Descartes had their works published in the city, and pornography was also printed here.

+Death

-The stage curtain dropped for Ariana Nozeman when she was not even 35 years old.
-She died on December 7, 1661, possibly from heartache or as a victim of the plague.
-Three months earlier, she had lost her 7-year-old son Mathijs.
-She was buried in the Oude Kerk (Old Church) cemetery, now in the heart of Amsterdam’s famous red light district.
-Her death meant a great loss for the Amsterdam Schouwburg.
-They contracted immediately four new actresses to replace her.
+Nozeman died on December 7, 1661, in Amsterdam, possibly from heartache or as a victim of the plague.
+Three months earlier, she had lost her 7-year-old son, Mathijs.
+She was buried in the Oude Kerk (Old Church) cemetery, now in the heart of Amsterdam's famous red light district.
+Her death was a great loss for the Amsterdam Schouwburg, which contracted immediately four new actresses to replace her.

-Three hundred years after her debut, in 1955, the first woman on the Dutch stage was commemorated.
-The city council of Amsterdam honoured her memory with a street named Ariana Nozemanstraat in the western part of the city.
+In 1955, three hundred years after her stage debut, the city council of Amsterdam honoured her memory with a street named Ariana Nozemanstraat in the western part of the city.